ajhswan/parent/README.md

 ### run git submodule add [URL] [Project Name]
 #### ** Note: above will clone project fetch files and folders but will only fetch the folder name of submodules (subsubmodules) not the files
 ### git submodule update --init --recursive
-#### ** Note:  Running just git submodule update will not fetch subsubmodules file for new projects, running git submodule update --init --recursive instead will clone the subsubmodules files
+#### ** Note:  Running just git submodule update will not fetch subsubmodules file for new projects, running git submodule update --init --recursive instead will clone the subsubmodules files. problem though is --init --recursive will try to update other submodules too.

 ## When updating submodule already in project:
 ### run git submodule update --remote